Ciberusps/find-steam-app/README.md

 Find steam location on disk, installed steam apps and [libraries](#How-it-works)

-Rewrite of original [find-steam-app](https://github.com/ark120202/find-steam-app) with improved types, written tests, new functions like `findSteam` and fixed edge cases with multiple "steam libraries"
+Rewrite of original [find-steam-app](https://github.com/ark120202/find-steam-app) with improved types, written tests, new functions like `findSteam` and fixed edge cases with multiple "steam libraries".
+If you find it helpful please star it on github

 ### Install